casper-ecosystem/uref-sharing-example/README.md

 retrieves the access right URef from the storage contract.
 From that point on that user can use also use the restricted entrypoint.

+It is possible to serve this feature from the same contract as the one you wish to share URefs of/from.

+- `share.rs`: standalone uref storage contract.
+- `locked.rs`: testing contract.
+- `locked_with_share.rs`: testing contract with the uref sharing feature integrated into it.

 ## make commands

 Add wasm32-unknown-unknown target to the crate.